omer-faruq/phrasedeck.koplugin/README.md

 ### Exporting Cards

 1. Open the main menu → **PhraseDeck** → **Export**.
+2. Choose a format:
+   - **TSV** – Tab-separated values, ideal for Anki import or spreadsheet use.
+   - **Markdown** – One `.md` file per book, ideal for Obsidian or any Markdown viewer.
-2. Choose a specific book or export all books.
+3. Export the current book or all books at once.
-3. TSV files are saved to the configured export folder.
+4. Files are saved to the configured export folder.

 ## File Structure